-Gettin' the Band Back Together
+Gettin' the Band Back Together on Broadway

-About Gettin' the Band Back Together
+About Gettin' the Band Back Together on Broadway

 The Tony-winning director of Urinetown returns to Broadway with a hilarious new musical comedy for anyone who dreams of a second shot at their first love.
 Mitch Papadopolous (Mitchell Jarvis, "Rock of Ages") always wanted to be the next Springsteen, but he chose job security over stardom.
 When he’s handed a pink slip on his 40th birthday, and is forced to move in with his mom (five-time Golden Globe nominee Marilu Henner, “Taxi”) in New Jersey, he gets a surprising chance to dream big again.
 He dusts off his guitar, gathers his old gang and sets out to win the Battle of the Bands to stop his arch nemesis from foreclosing on his family home—and maybe even win back the high school sweetheart he left behind.